Sorry to be blunt, but there’s no getting around it — writing, especially academic writing, takes time.

 - Manage the time — Some people can sit and write for hours on end.
 OK, I haven’t actually met any of them, but I’m sure they’re out there.
 Most of us prefer to work in short bursts.
 Also, most of us find the internet a huge source of distractions.
 So, set your timer, turn off email and social media and focus on the job at hand.

-- Make yourself accountable — Find a ‘writing buddy’ and let them know what you’re going to work on each week.
+- Make yourself accountable — Find an ‘academic writing buddy’ and let them know what you’re going to work on each week.
 Then report back.
 My top tip is to find a buddy who you are secretly a little bit scared of … yep, I’m advocating a shaming strategy here!

-So there you have it: three strategies to get you started.
+So there you have it: three strategies to get you started with your academic writing.
 Let me know what has (and hasn’t) worked for you when you’ve wanted to make better use of your writing time.